cgalab/roofer/README.md

-# Min/Max Roofs
+# roofer

-roofer computes the minimum-volume or maximum-volume roof over a given polygon.
+roofer computes the minimum-volume or maximum-volume roof over a given simple polygon.

 # Algorithm

-The algorithm is based on scientific work that is currently done by my group.
+The algorithm is based on scientific work that is currently done by my research group.
-As soon as the paper is published, it will be referenced here.
+As soon as the paper that goes along with this program is published, it will be referenced here.

 # Input/Output

-Reads wavefront .obj format that should describe a simple polygon.
+Reads wavefront .obj format which should describe a simple polygon.
 Writes the same format, optional with 3D coordinates which can be imported to programs like blender.

 # ToDo's
-- many TODO's and the stated problem still in the code
+- some TODO's left in the code, the problems are stated along the TODO-comments
-- GUI is solved very poorly
+- GUI solution has to be rewritten

 ## Optional ToDo's
-- libraray funciton
+- library function

 # Requirements
 - C++11 enabled complier (gcc,clang)
 - CGAL
+- Linux and Mac OS
+- GUI only under Linux for now

 # License
 roofer is written in C++ and uses CGAL.
 It computes straight skeleton roofs